bixb922/crank-organ/doc-software/README.md

 Post an issue in this Github repository for information on options how to add a crank sensor, I'll explain options.

 ## Automatic playback
 There are crank organs being used for unattended operation.
-In the "Crank and tune play parameters" of the configuration page, set the number of seconds between tunes, and tunes will play automatically with the indicated pause.
+In the "Crank and tune play parameters" of the configuration page, set the number of seconds between tunes, and tunes will play automatically after the indicated pause.

 ## Battery calibration
 Battery calibration enables to show computed battery usage on the top of each page and on the home page.
-If you have other means to show battery load, this is of little interest.
+If you have other means to show battery level, this is of little interest.

 Battery calibration is done on the home page (index page).
 It will give information to the microcontroller to estimate the level of charge of the batteries based on the time the processor is on and on the time solenoid valves are on.